py5coding/py5book/tutorials/misc_introduction_to_py5bot.md

 There are a few important rules that you should be aware of.

 * The [size()](/reference/sketch_size) command should be the first line of Python code.
 Comments are ignored.
 If the [size()](/reference/sketch_size) command is omitted, the output size will be 100 by 100 pixels.
 * When py5bot is run on Windows and Linux computers, you can use the `P2D` or `P3D` renderers.
 These OpenGL renderers are currently not supported on OSX.
-The `SVG` and `PDF` renderers supported on all platforms.
+The `SVG` and `PDF` renderers are supported on all platforms.
 * Each cell has its own local namespace.
 Variables and functions defined in one cell cannot be used in another cell.

 There are some less important rules that should be mentioned but aren't that important: